oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/19c-upgrade-dbcli/files/best-practices-upgrading-to-19c-using-dbcli-in-oci.md

       DUPLICATE TARGET DATABASE TO <source DB name>  BACKUP LOCATION <'backup location path'>;
 -	Start the managed recovery and make sure the archives are getting shipped and applied to the standby database.

-During the cutover we will cancel the managed recovery and activate physical standby database.
+During the cutover, we will cancel the managed recovery and activate the physical standby database.

 ######Example:
     SQL> ALTER DATABASE RECOVER MANAGED STANDBY DATABASE FINISH;